For business inquiries, or if you’d simply like to chat, use this email!

 ⭐⭐⭐⭐ – This book is good!
 Sure it had some flaws, but I still enjoyed it nonetheless.

-⭐⭐⭐ – I rate a book three stars if… a) I enjoyed it, it was soft and fun, but not impactful. b) It was okay.
+⭐⭐⭐ – I rate a book three stars if… a) I enjoyed it.
+The story was soft and fun, but not impactful. b) It was okay.
 Didn’t like it, didn’t hate it either.
-It might have been a bit too boring c) Was enjoyable, but there were too many flaws that I just couldn’t look past.
-Whether it be flaws in the characters, or in the writing.
+It might have been a bit boring c) Was enjoyable, but there were too many flaws that I just couldn’t look past.

-⭐ – I don’t think I’ve ever given a book I’ve read one star.
-A book I rate one star was either… a) Discriminatory towards certain communities. b) Flat out boring and unoriginal. c) There were way to many flaws to look past.
+⭐ – A book I rate one star was either… a) Discriminatory towards certain communities. b) Flat out boring and unoriginal. c) There were way too many flaws to look past.

-That’s all for now, if you would like to request a review, please let me know via email, and I will be more than happy to help!
+That’s all for now, if you would like to request a review, take a look at my How To Request A Review post, and I will be more than happy to work with you!
 Have a fabulous day!

 This quarantine had been quite a blessing for my reading habits.
 I downloaded the app Libby, and thus read 40+ comics.
 So today I compiled ten of my favorite graphic novels and manga of 2020!
 (By the way, I only included series that I am either finished, or are up to date with to make the judging process more fair.)
 Without further ado, here is the list!